-Most recently, however, Johnny Depp has been in the hot seat with lots of controversy surrounding his name.
+Most recently, however, Johnny Depp has been in the hot seat with the controversy surrounding his name.
 Depp’s ex-wife Amber Heard accused the actor of domestic abuse and violence — a legal battle that now has $150 million on the line after Depp’s counter lawsuit for defamation.
-Unfortunately for the Pirates actor, U.K. tabloid newspaper The Sun won their libel case when Depp sued for defamation,, which set off a string of losses in terms of Depp’s career.
+Unfortunately for the Pirates actor, U.K. tabloid newspaper The Sun won their libel case when Depp sued for defamation, which set off a string of losses in terms of Depp’s career.

-Aside from Depp’s fandom, however, Disney has started to turn their pirate ship in a direction that would not need Jack Sparrow.
-Margot Robbie has reportedly been cast as a female “Jack Sparrow”, in the sense that she will be the new captain of the franchise.
-The new Pirates of the Caribbean will be female-centered, and Robbie stated that she wants her character to be apart of the LGBT community.
+Aside from Depp’s fandom, Disney has started to turn their pirate ship in a direction that would not need Jack Sparrow.
+Margot Robbie has reportedly been cast as a female “Jack Sparrow,” in the sense that she will be the new captain of the franchise.
+The new Pirates of the Caribbean will be female-centered, and Robbie wants her character to be a part of the LGBT community.
 Disney, however, has not confirmed anything about this.

 When we wrote about this, the comment section of our article blew up with rage for two reasons.
 One, fans do not want to see Depp go, and two, many did not like the LGBT spin Robbie wanted to put on the character.

-Interestingly enough, Johnny Depp has apparently always believed Jack Sparrow, and really, all of his past roles to be gay!
-The Independent noted that Depp actually had a tough time getting his perception of Jack Sparrow approved.
-Depp noted, “It trickled back to me that [former CEO] Michael Eisner went on some sort of bent about how ‘Johnny Depp’s ruining the film!
+Interestingly enough, Johnny Depp has always believed Jack Sparrow, and all of his past roles, to be gay!
+The Independent noted that Depp had a tough time getting his perception of Jack Sparrow approved.
+Depp stated, “It trickled back to me that [former CEO] Michael Eisner went on some bent about how ‘Johnny Depp’s ruining the film!
 What is that thing?
-It is drunk, is it gay?’”
+It is drunk.
+Is it gay?’”

 In Depp fashion, his response to Eisner was perfect.
 “When they asked if it was gay, I said: ‘Didn’t you know all my characters are gay?’
-I really expected to be fired but I wasn’t for some reason.
-They were actually gonna put subtitles under my character, they couldn’t understand Captain Jack.”
+I expected to be fired, but I wasn’t for some reason.
+They were going to put subtitles under my character, and they couldn’t understand Captain Jack.”

-But, is Jack Sparrow actually gay?
-Some may bring up the point that Jack Sparrow and Elizabeth Swann (Keira Knightley) have a romance, of sorts, throughout the films, which is undeniable.
+But, is Jack Sparrow gay?
+Some may bring up the point that Jack Sparrow and Elizabeth Swann (Keira Knightley) have a romance throughout the films, which is undeniable.
 However, nothing ever transpires between the two except for a kiss initiated by Swann.
-Plus, Depp’s Sparrow could even be bisexual — there is no specificity here but it is clear Depp was open to LGBT influence when creating Jack Sparrow.
+Plus, Depp’s Sparrow could even be bisexual — there is no specificity here, but it is clear Depp was open to LGBT influence when creating Jack Sparrow.